lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 How to ask for a reservation is described in the section [reservations](overview.md#exclusive-reservation-of-hardware).
 After we agreed with your requirements, we will send you an e-mail with your reservation name.
-Then you could see more information about your reservation with the following command:
+Then, you could see more information about your reservation with the following command:

 ```console